tfuxu/gotk4_meson/README.md

 - [ ] Get translations to work

 ## Notes:
-- It takes really long (around 40 minutes) to finish building Flatpak package without any cached libraries (see [#66](https://github.com/diamondburned/gotk4/issues/66) in gotk4)
+- ~~It takes really long (around 40 minutes) to finish building Flatpak package without any cached libraries (see [#66](https://github.com/diamondburned/gotk4/issues/66) in gotk4)~~ Build time should be reduced by half in [fdac04a](https://github.com/tfuxu/gotk4_meson/commit/fdac04a7b26afb57ed8d3295d645522a46037591)